Pastoral Award 2010 (updated - from July 2015)

 Every modern Award must include a ‘flexibility term’ which enables employers and employees to agree to vary the effect of some award terms and put in place conditions of work which are tailor-made to suit the needs of their business and their employees.
 This is called an Individual Flexibility Agreement (IFA).

-Because Individual Flexibility Agreements stand in the place of the award terms which they modify, employers cannot be liable in the future for payment of those award entitlements.
+Because IFAs stand in the place of the award terms which they modify, employers cannot be liable in the future for payment of those award entitlements.

 Back to top